A “Rinse and Repeat” Playbook for Crushing Your Competitors

 What’s needed now is the list of key phrases.
 Combine the lists that SEMrush provides with key phrases you’ve already discovered, and prioritize them.

-Use the prioritized list of key phrases that you’ve compiled to see what methods your competitors are using to show up in search results.
+Use the prioritized list of key phrases to see what methods your competitors are using to show up in search results.

 Enter a few of the highest priority phrases into the major search engines, and note what types of listings show up for each competitor.
 Is the main organic listing being supplemented with other organic listings from social media, external blogs or review sites?
 Are display ads being used in addition to the organic listing?